dita/dita-clj/doc/extensions.md

 Plugins are not "installed" in the toolkit, although they may be lodged in a well-known location so that they become available to projects.

+Search path for plugins: ideally, follow the standard pattern: put system level stuff somewhere like `/etc`, local stuff somewher in `/usr/local`, and user stuff somewhere in `~/`, like `~/.dita`.
+(Presumably there is some kind of analogous best-practice for Windows.)

+Using plugins: the hook mechanism will be enabled by leiningen keywords in the project.clj file for each project.
+See the leiningen template dita-template.